 There are about 31 distinct dialects spoken in Germany today.
 These dialects can be broadly classified into high German and Low German (minority language).
-The High German and Low German difference in the vocabularies
+High German and Low German differ in vocabulary.

 |English||to sit||to make||apple||water||ape|

-Many myths are peddled about the German language; one of them reckons that the German language is difficult to grasp.
+Many myths are peddled about the German language such as the German language is difficult to grasp.
 This myth is far from the truth because, with little effort and an understanding of the English language, you can be an expert in the German language.

 The Official Language in Germany